ohler55/ox/README.md

  - Oj.load and Oj.parse now allow for a callback block to handle multiple top level entities in the input.

+ - The Oj SAX parser now supports strings as input directly without and IO wrapper.

 ### Release 2.2.4

  - Changed the code to allow compilation on older compilers.
 No change in